SkyKnight43/FantasyDuellist/README.md

 # FantasyDuellist
-social media arena combat game

-This is the first step of a larger project.
-I'm making a MMORPG with roguelike elements that also functions as a tabletop RPG.
-The final stage will include crowd-sourced GMing.
+Choose from 1 of 12 origins.
+Then you have a character that can duel in an arena.
+Simple top-down graphical display.
+Decisions are made by clicking buttons.
+Simultaneous turns.

+Eventually I am making a much larger fantasy adventure game.
+The primary motivation is to appeal to women, because I think that's missing today.
+Characters will have emotional lives and emotional interaction, with game effects.
+Teamwork and cooperation will be featured.

 First we have to get the combat right.

-I'm the designer and I hopefully will not be coding.
-I studied computation and programming languages in college but it's been a long time since I used those skills, and they were never very good.
-This is my life's work though so I will code if I have to!

-My name is Julien.

-My initial vision is that the game will be text-based.
-One or more characters will be made and challenges can be issued.
-Generally, 1 turn will be taken at a time.
-A character can be in multiple duels at once, so continued play can be accomplished by switching duels or switching characters.

-The idea is that the game will be quick to play anytime a few minutes are available.
-It will also be strategic.
-Play will be simple decision-making by clicking buttons.

-Information is on the wiki.
-All help is appreciated.
-This project will be free forever.
+I haven't started coding yet but don't let that stop you.
+This game is fantastic.
+See the wiki for details.

+Play will occur a turn at a time.
+Log in, click a button, you're done.
+A character can be in as many duels as desired, and a player can have as many characters as desired.